How To Keep Your Money Safe While Traveling

 THE DUMMY WALLET

-Now that you’ve seen my number one travel wallet in action, it’s time to show you what I like to call the “Dummy Wallet”.
+Now that you’ve seen my number one travel wallet in action, it’s time to show you what I like to refer to as the “Dummy Wallet”.

-Have you ever thought of using a dummy wallet as a decoy to deter thieves from stealing your treasure (aka EVERYTHING you’ve got)?
+Have you ever thought of using a dummy wallet as a decoy to deter thieves from stealing everything you’ve got?

-You want to avoid losing everything if someone robs you or snatches your wallet, right?
-Well, the smartest thing you can do is carry a second wallet with enough cash ($20-$40), a few old or expired credit cards, or in my case a few used gift cards.
+Well, the smartest thing you can do is carry a second wallet with enough cash.
+Anywhere from $10-20 will work.
+You’ll also want to toss in a few old or expired credit cards, or in my case a few used gift cards.

 A dummy wallet is exactly what it sounds like.
 It’s a thin, minimalist style wallet, preferably with a money clip on the front like this one that you keep in your front pocket with a small amount of cash.
 Toss in a few expired credit cards, old gift cards, etc and you’ve got yourself a legitimate looking wallet.